About Jay Lit

 We also include artworks by African artists in the Journal to showcase their talent.
 This can be photography, paintings, sketchwork, graphic art, mixed media, fashion, ceramics, etc.

 All submissions must be the original writing of the individual submitting them, and they cannot have been published elsewhere before.

 Please bear in mind that this is a literary and creative arts periodical and not a competition.
 It is a means to publish creative literature and art which is mostly, but not only, by youths.
 Submissions must generally relate to the theme of ‘African youth’ and appeal to this group.
 If you wish to submit your work, please read the author guidelines carefully.

-We are interested in a variety of creative expressions, provided they do not promote division, constitute hate speech, racism, sexism, homophobia, other forms of discrimination, or fundamentalism.
+We are interested in a variety of creative expressions, provided they do not promote division, constitute hate speech, racism, sexism, homophobia, xenophobia, other forms of discrimination, or fundamentalism.
 However, we welcome submissions which deal with these issues in a constructive and honest way.

 The Journal is a non-profit project by volunteers for the love of African youth expressions and creative energy.
 We use the hashtag #AfricanStoriesMatter and our motto is Preserving African Youth Identities, which we do through publishing artistic expressions by youths.